sjabbour/sjabbour.github.io/_pages/about.md

 News
 ===
+- **5/22/2024**: I gave a talk at the [2024 Women in Data Science Worldwide at General Motors](https://www.gmwids.com/) conference, amongst a wonderful lineup of women in data science doing some really great stuff!
 - **4/23/2024**: Had a blast speaking at [Dr. Vineet Raghu's](https://aim.hms.harvard.edu/team/vineet-raghu) group meeting on developing AI tools for augmenting clinical care.
 - **4/3/2024**: I gave a talk at the Meharry Medical College [SACS Trustworthy AI in Medical Systems Workshop](https://sacsmeharry.org/taims/#tab-workshops).
 You can watch the video [here](https://www.youtube.com/watch?v=QUMxTg3LMZA)!
+- **3/20/2024**: I presented at the Lebanese American University School of Arts and Sciences seminar series on my work in clinician-AI interaction.
+Thanks for having me!
+- **3/8/2024**: I gave a guest lecture for Dr. Marzyeh Ghassemi's course MIT EECS 6.S997 "Ethical Machine Learning in Human Deployments."
+Thank you for having me, it was a blast!
 - **2/16/2024**: I gave a talk at Michigan Medicine's MiCHAMP seminar series on AI for clinical diagnostic decision making.
 You can watch the video [here](https://www.youtube.com/watch?v=ng0ZDY8HmX0&list=PLNxqP-XbH8BICnKAp1e88b5ZEkZysWZob)!
 - I was recently interviewed by [Health Tech News](https://htn.co.uk/) on the some of the challenges and opportunities of AI in healthcare.
 Check out the [article](https://htn.international/interview-sarah-jabbour-university-of-michigan-on-ai-in-healthcare/) to learn more about my work!
 - Our new study on measuring the impact of AI and AI explanations is now published in [JAMA](https://jamanetwork.com/journals/jama/article-abstract/2812908) and [it's](https://www.mdedge.com/cardiology/article/267133/pulmonology/systemic-bias-ai-models-may-undermine-diagnostic-accuracy?channel=224) [getting](https://fperrywilson.medium.com/explainability-is-a-poor-band-aid-for-biased-ai-in-medicine-3db62a338857) [some](https://www.medscape.com/viewarticle/999319?src=&form=fpf) [press](https://www.medpagetoday.com/special-reports/features/107944)!